tambium/saruni.dev/content/codeblock/1-index.md

 ---
-title: "Sub Page"
+title: 'Sub Page'
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: 'Syntax Highlighting is the meta title tag for this page'
-metaDescription: "This is the meta description for this page"
+metaDescription: 'This is the meta description for this page'
 ---

 The following is a code block with JavaScript language syntax highlighting.